CGJennings/se3docs/docs/um-proj-csv-factory.md

 The following rows would each lead to a new game component created from the supplied template.
 For the first row, the factory will set the template's name to `Fred`, its private setting `key1` to `value1`, and its private setting `key2` to `value2`.
 The second row will do the same, except the name will be set to `George`.

-> In the example, `value1` and `value2` are simply repeated in the second row.
-The factory does provide a shortcut for this, though: if a cell's value is exactly `"` then it will copy its value from the previous component row.
+> In the example, `value1` and `value2` are repeated in the second row.
+The factory provides a shortcut for this: if a cell's value is exactly `"` then it will copy its value from the same column in the previous component row.
 (Note that due to the way CSV files work, that value has to be *escaped*, so in the actual CSV file this value appears as `""""`.
 As long as you use a program such as a spreadsheet to edit the file, you won't need to worry about the gory details of the CSV file format.)

 Empty rows have no effect on the factory and are simply skipped.